dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 :::code language="csharp" source="~/fundamentals/minimal-apis/7.0-samples/todo-group2/TodoEndpoints.cs" id="todoendpoints":::

-Use a relative address for the `Location` header in the `201 Created` result:
+In this scenario, you can use a relative address for the `Location` header in the `201 Created` result:

 :::code language="csharp" source="~/fundamentals/minimal-apis/7.0-samples/todo-group2/TodoEndpoints.cs" id="create":::